liquity/dev/README.md

 `liquidate(address _user)`: callable by anyone, attempts to liquidate the trove of `_user`.
 Executes successfully if `_user`’s trove meets the conditions for liquidation (e.g. in Normal Mode, it liquidates if the trove's ICR < the system MCR)

-`liquidateCDPs(uint n)`: callable by anyone, checks for under-collateralised CDPs below MCR and liquidates up to `n`, starting from the trove with the lowest collateral ratio; subject to gas constraints and the actual number of under-collateralized troves.
+`liquidateTroves(uint n)`: callable by anyone, checks for under-collateralised troves below MCR and liquidates up to `n`, starting from the trove with the lowest collateral ratio; subject to gas constraints and the actual number of under-collateralized troves.

 `batchLiquidateTroves( address[] calldata troveList)`: callable by anyone, accepts a custom list of troves addresses as an argument.
 Steps through the provided list and attempts to liquidate every trove, until it reaches the end or it runs out of gas.
 A trove is liquidated only if it meets the conditions for liquidation.